9001/copyparty/README.md

 when started with `-e2dsa` copyparty will scan/index all your files.
 This avoids duplicates on upload, and also makes the volumes searchable through the web-ui:
 * make search queries by `size`/`date`/`directory-path`/`filename`, or...
-* drag/drop a local file to see if the same contents exist somewhere on the server (you get the URL if it does)
+* drag/drop a local file to see if the same contents exist somewhere on the server, see [file-search](#file-search)

 path/name queries are space-separated, AND'ed together, and words are negated with a `-` prefix, so for example:
 * path: `shibayan -bossa` finds all files where one of the folders contain `shibayan` but filters out any results where `bossa` exists somewhere in the path